-As a virtual assistant I enjoy writing and creating content.
+As a social media strategist I enjoy writing and creating content.
 With this piece I would like to share a little content on one of my favorite topics.

-Wine is one of my big interests and pleasures in life.
+Wine is one of my big interests and hobbies in life.

 My later wine muse was Spanish wine.
 In my early twenties I moved to Spain where wine was just a natural part of everyday life and food.
 My passionate bias for Spanish wine came from this experience.
 In my belief, there are great wine regions in Spain that are underestimated at best and unknown at worst.
 I know, I know, this statement will probably outrage a lot of wine-connoisseurs and aficionados out there (since France seem to be what any wine-connoisseur is still supposed to cite as wine heaven).